rust-lang/rfcs/text/3371-cargo-target-base-dir.md

 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?
 -->

-- Do we want to add backlinks for `CARGO_TARGET_DIR` too in the process of this RFC ?
+- Do we want to add forward links for `CARGO_TARGET_DIR` too in the process of this RFC ?
-- Do we want to differentiate according to users ? `bazel` is a generic build tool, whereas `cargo` is not, so maybe differentiating on users is not necessary for us ?
+- Do we want to differentiate according to users ? `bazel` is a generic build tool, whereas `cargo` is not, so maybe differentiating on users is not necessary for the latter ?

 # Future possibilities
 [future-possibilities]: #future-possibilities